Always be Two Steps Ahead of Your Enemy

-\begin{proof} For simiplicity we assume that the adversary has no informations whatsoever about the communication between the nodes.
-Futher, let the execution start at round $0$ and let $V_0$ be the initial set of nodes with $|V_0| := n$.
-The proof consists of two parts.
-First, we show that the adversary can create a situation that a node $v$ joins the network in round $T \in \mathcal{O}(\log n \log\log n)$ and only receives IDs of nodes $w \in V_0$.
-Second, we presnet a strategy that churns out all nodes form $V_0$ within $\mathcal{O}(\log n \log\log n)$ rounds.
-We now present the strategy for either claim: \begin{enumerate} \item Consider the following strategy: Let $V' := v_0, \dots, v_T$ be a set of nodes such that each $v_i \in V'$ with $i>1$ joins the network in round $i$ via $v_{i-1}$.
-Further, each $v_i \in V'$ is churned out between round $t+1$ and $t+2$, i.e. immedeatly $v_{i+1}$ joined.
+We first show that the adversary can create a situation where a node $v_{T+1}$ that joined the network in round $T+1$ only receives IDs of churned out nodes and thereby disconnecting the network.
+Consider the following strategy: Let $V' := v_0, \dots, v_T$ be a set of nodes such that each $v_t \in V'$ with $t>1$ joins the network in round $t$ via node $v_{t-1}$.
+To be precise, this implies that at the beginning of round $t$, $v_{t-1}$ knows the $ID$ of $v_{t}$ an can send a message to $v_t$.
+Any of these messages will arrive $t+1$.
+Further, each $v_t \in V'$ is churned out in round $t+2$, i.e., immediately after the round $v_{t+1}$ joined.